jakebutler/content-style-guide/README.md

 ###U###

 • US - Use this abbreviation when it's used as a modifier, but spell it out when it's used as a noun. *(Examples: US Department of Agriculture.
-The United States is gettign warmer.)*
+The United States is getting warmer.)*

 ###W###